Gradian-me/gradian-app/src/docs/ai-builder/ARCHITECTURE.md

    - `jsonPath`: JSON path to extract data

 2. **Process:**
-   - Routes are fetched in parallel
+   - Routes are fetched in parallel inside `prompt-concatenation-utils.ts`
    - Data is extracted using JSON paths
    - Formatted into system prompt context
    - Included in LLM request
+   - Errors are logged but don't block prompt generation

 ## Response Cards